evafroehlich/website/about.md

         </div>
         <div class="timeline-body">
           <p>
-            Collaborated with the **West Coast Wave Initiative (WCWI)** at the Institute for Integrated Energy Systems (IESVic).
+            Collaborated with the <strong>West Coast Wave Initiative (WCWI)</strong> at the Institute for Integrated Energy Systems (IESVic).
 Developed a custom MATLAB/Simulink mathematical simulation model of a single-motion wave energy converter featuring a hydraulic power take-off (PTO) unit.
 Participated in the marine offshore deployment of the wave energy converter buoy off the coast of British Columbia.
           </p>
         </div>
       </div>